Matriks404/openSMB2/README.md

+# NOTE

+This is a proof of concept branch for the prototype Nintendo 3DS version of the project.
+Use instructions below to install it.

+This is also not officially supported, do not post new issues when on this branch.
+Pull requests are welcome.

 # Running

-1. Install LÖVE Engine on your computer.
+1. Install LÖVE Potion 2.4.1 (not newer ones) on your console (from [here](https://github.com/lovebrew/lovepotion/releases))

 2. Download zip file with this project by clicking on the green button called `Code`, then `Download ZIP`, and extract files to some folder on your computer (Alternatively execute `git clone git://github.com/Matriks404/openSMB2.git` command in the desired directory, if you have git installed).

+3. Copy these files to your 3DS microSD card (to directory `/3ds/game/`).

-3. Download gamepack(s) from either:
+4. Download gamepack(s) from:
-	* [openSMB2-ExampleGamepack](https://github.com/Matriks404/openSMB2-ExampleGamepack) project for an example openSMB2 game;

-	* [This Google Drive link](https://drive.google.com/drive/folders/1cz5gJ-IXvqTIJ7fUArD30UN9Qg4sfeGX?usp=sharing) (select them and click `Download` button) and extract the appropriate `<gamepack name>.pack.zip` contents to the following directory:
+	* [This Google Drive link](https://drive.google.com/drive/folders/1cz5gJ-IXvqTIJ7fUArD30UN9Qg4sfeGX?usp=sharing) (select them and click `Download` button) and extract the appropriate `<gamepack name>.3ds.pack.zip` contents to the `/3ds/save/openSMB2/games/` directory on microSD card (that goes to your 3DS).
-		* On Windows: `%appdata%\LOVE\openSMB2\games\`
-		* On GNU/Linux: `~/.local/share/love/openSMB2/games/`
-		* On macOS: `/Users/user/Library/Application Support/LOVE/openSMB2/games`

 * NOTE: Make sure to update your resources if necessary (e.g. if you update your local repository).

-4. Run the game!
+5. Run LÖVE Potion using the Homebrew Launcher.
-	* On Windows: Drag game folder onto LÖVE program shortcut.
-	* On GNU/Linux and macOS: Execute `love .` in the console (you might need to change directory to game path first).

 # Screenshots